xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 - Click the arrow icon right next to the **Run** button.
 In the drop-down list, select your preferred browser.
 To execute it with the default browser, Windows users can press the key combination of **Ctrl + Shift + A**; Mac users press **Command+Shift+A**.
 - Observe the test result on Log Viewer.

+> In the test suite or test suite collection level, you can view test results in the **Result** tab.
+The test results can be Passed, Failed, Error or Incomplete.

 > After executing tests, you can view your reports and details in [Katalon TestOps](https://analytics.katalon.com).
 >